 The end of the Hearn/Matchroom association, the departure of Joshua and the new deals with Top Rank and Boxxer means a new crop of star fighters hitting the screens of Sky viewers.

-Sky now has at its disposal the Top Rank superstars including welterweight king Terence ‘Bud’ Crawford and the aforementioned Stevenson, Lomachenko and Inoue.
+Sky now has at its disposal the Top Rank superstars including the aforementioned Stevenson, Vasiliy Lomachenko and Naoya Inoue.

 Arum’s stacked stable also boasts promising young heavyweights Efe Ajagba and Jared ‘Big Baby’ Anderson and you can expect to see them on Sky at some stage in the future.

 it’s important to note that the Sky/Top Rank deal does not include Tyson Fury, although ‘The Gypsy King’ is co-promoted by Top Rank.
-Fury’s fights in the UK have aired on BT Sport Box Office recently, and the knockout of Dillian Whyte in April 2022 continued that trend.
+Fury’s fights in the UK have aired on what used to be BT Sport Box Offic (now TNT Sports), and his latest outing against Francis Ngannou in October 2023 continued that trend.